-2.0 COLLABORATION
+4.0 COLLABORATION

-- 2.1 As part of the North Wales Public Protection collaboration project, a Licensing Task Group was established to work together to create a 'common' statement of licensing policy across North Wales. - 2.2 The Task Group agreed the 'Contents' structure of the policy document however, because of the different economic and social factors affecting each authority, each statement of licensing policy is worded differently and remains relevant to its area specifically. - 2.3 The existing statements of licensing policy adopted by the North Wales were already very similar.
+- 4.1 This proposed Statement of Licensing Policy was created as a result of collaborating with the other North Wales local authorities. - 4.2 As part of the North Wales Public Protection collaboration project, a Licensing Task Group was established to work together to create a 'common' statement of licensing policy across North Wales. - 4.3 The Task Group agreed the 'Contents' structure of the policy document however, because of the different economic and social factors affecting each authority, each

+- statement of licensing policy is worded differently and remains relevant to its area specifically. - 4.4 The existing statements of licensing policy adopted by the North Wales were already very similar.
 This continues to be the case with the new replacement policy.
-(A copy of the current statement of licensing policy can be found in Appendix A.)

-3.0 REVISIONS TO THE STATEMENT OF LICENSING POLICY
+5.1 REVISIONS TO THE STATEMENT OF LICENSING POLICY

-- 3.1 The draft replacement statement of licensing policy can be found in Appendix B. The changes made to the policy are as follows:- - 3.2 The format and layout of the policy has been updated so that the reader is able to find information quicker and easier.

-- 3.3 The 'Contents' of the policy has been revised to comply with the agreed policy structure.
+- 5.1 The policy document has been re-written and the format and layout of the policy has been updated so that the reader is able to find information quicker and easier. - 5.2 The 'Contents' of the policy has been revised to comply with the agreed policy structure.
 New sections and sub-sections have been created in order to provide additional information on matters and powers that have come into effect since the existing policy was adopted in 2010.
-For example, Early Morning Restriction Orders and the Late Night Levy. - 3.4 The wording of the policy has been revised for ease of reading and to make reference to current legislation.
-For example, the definition of regulated entertainment has changed considerably following the Live Music Act 2012 and the Deregulation Act 2015. - 3.5 Despite these changes, the spirit and vision of the draft policy is unchanged.
+For example, Early Morning Restriction Orders and the Late Night Levy. - 5.3 The wording of the policy has been revised for ease of reading and to make reference to current legislation.
+For example, the definition of regulated entertainment has changed considerably following the Live Music Act 2012 and the Deregulation Act 2015. - 5.4 Despite these changes, the spirit and vision of the proposed Statement of Licensing Policy remains unchanged.